chat-game/space/README.md

 - [Front] Web client for the game made with **Typescript**, **React**
     - simple graphics, top view camera
-    - movements with mouse clicks (or finger taps)
-    - some interface, menu, inventory slots...
+    - interface, menu, inventory slots...
-- [Back] Server on **Node.js**, where will be a storage for progress of all Heroes
+- [Back] Server on **Bun**, where will be a storage for progress of all Heroes

 ## Why?